adinaamzarescu/Marketplace/README.md

     A problem in my approach is the fact that I thought the code in C, and then I translated it into python.
 That's why I think I didn't use all the functionalities offered by python

+    I also thought that the project was easy at first glance and I did not start it in time.

 ____________________________________________________________________________________